nmt28/C-SHELPh/2.Bathymetry_modeling/README.md

 create\_run\_shell.py: A helper script to iterate over a range of threshold values and IS2 lasers.
 Creates run\_bathy.sh.

-Note: The refraction correction currently uses a simplificatio of the incidence angle as outlined by Parrish et al, 2019.
-For greater precision, the curvature of the Earth needs to be accounted for along teh ICESat-2 track.
+Note: The refraction correction currently uses a simplification of the incidence angle (theta1) as outlined by Parrish et al, 2019.
+For greater precision, the curvature of the Earth needs to be accounted for along the ICESat-2 track.
 This will be integrated into C-SHELPh as time permits.